psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 Three fifties of champions of best agility,
 Appearance, fame and of highest repute.

-O. " What beauteous country is that
+O. "What beauteous country is that
 O gentle daughter of the golden locks !
 Of best aspect that the eye has seen,
-Or is it the ' Land of Youth ? "
+Or is it the ' Land of Youth?"

-" It is, truly, O generous Oisin !
+"It is, truly, O generous Oisin !
 I have not told a lie to you concerning it,
 There is nothing I promised thyself
 But is manifest to thee for ever."